nodepy/nodepy/docs/package.json.md

 #### `exclude_files`

 *Optional.* A list of patterns that match the files to exclude from the archive.
-Note that when installing packages with [nodepy-pm], it will add default exclude patterns to this list.
-The actual patterns may change with versions of nodepy-pm.
-When this document was last updated, nodepy-pm added the following patterns:
+Note that when installing packages with [nppm], it will add default exclude patterns to this list.
+The actual patterns may change with versions of nppm.
+When this document was last updated, nppm added the following patterns:

 - `.svn/*`